 So, if you search online for Celtic protection symbols, you’ll see hundreds of intricate designs.
 Sadly, the bulk of these are recent inventions, most of which were invented by websites selling tattoo designs and by crafty jewellery companies.

-In our opinion, the Celtic Knot for protection is the Dara Knot, which is one of the more notable Celtic symbols (see designs above).
-This is one of several Celtic Knots and it represents strength and endurance, making it the most likely contender for the Celtic Shield Knot.
+In my opinion, the Celtic symbol of protection is the Dara Knot, which is one of the more notable Celtic symbols.
+This is one of several Celtic Knots and it represents strength and endurance.

 3. The King of the Forest